Logo

 arrow

-The Atomic Wallet token is the native token tied to this ecosystem, offering utility and incentives such as:
+The Atomic Wallet token is the native token associated with the ecosystem, and it is described as enabling utility and incentives such as:

 • Staking: Earn higher yields on Atomic Wallet token holdings

-• Cashbacks: Receive rewards for in-app swaps when eligibility thresholds are met
+• Cashbacks: Receive rewards for eligible in-app swaps

 • Referrals: Invite new users and earn a token bonus